Process Validation in Pharma Industry: A Complete Guide

 1. Prospective Validation

-Performed before the commercial distribution of a new drug, this type of validation is conducted during the development phase to ensure the manufacturing process is well-designed and operates as expected.
+Performed before the commercial manufacturing or commercial production of a new product, this type of validation is conducted during the development process or design stage to ensure the manufacturing process is well-designed and operates as expected.
+It’s a key part of the process design process and ensures that all acceptance criteria are met.

 2. Concurrent Validation

-Concurrent validation occurs during routine production and involves collecting data in real-time.
-This method is especially useful when immediate product release is required, but the validation process is still underway.
+Concurrent validation occurs during routine production processes and involves collecting objective evidence and data in real-time.
+This verification process is especially useful for medical devices or drug products when immediate product release is required, but the validation process is still underway.

 3. Retrospective Validation

-This validation type uses historical data from past production runs to confirm the effectiveness of a process.
-It’s typically applied to well-established processes that have already demonstrated consistent performance.
+This validation type uses historical evaluation data from past production runs to confirm the effectiveness of a process.
+Often, companies employ this type when the manufacturing process has a well-established quality assurance track record and documented positive process performance.

 4. Revalidation

-When significant changes occur in the manufacturing process, equipment, or raw materials, revalidation ensures these modifications have not impacted the product’s quality.
-It also serves as a means of continuous quality improvement.
+When significant changes occur in the manufacturing process, equipment, or raw materials, revalidation ensures these modifications have not impacted the quality product or product quality.
+It also serves as a means of continuous quality improvement and supports the life cycle focus of process validation in the pharmaceutical industry.

 Process Performance Qualification (PPQ)

-A critical element of process validation is Process Performance Qualification (PPQ), also known as PPQ pharma.
-This stage involves testing the manufacturing process under actual production conditions to verify that it can consistently produce products that meet predetermined specifications.
+A critical element of process validation is Process Performance Qualification (PPQ), sometimes referred to as process qualification or PPQ pharma.
+This stage involves testing the manufacturing process under actual production process conditions to verify that it can consistently produce products that meet predefined acceptance criteria and quality standards.

-• Pre-qualification: Ensures all equipment has been correctly installed and operates as intended through Installation Qualification (IQ) and Operational Qualification (OQ).
+• Pre-qualification: Ensures all equipment has been correctly installed (Installation Qualification [IQ]) and operates as intended (Operational Qualification [OQ]).

-• Performance Qualification (PQ): The process runs at full scale to confirm it consistently meets quality standards.
+• Performance Qualification (PQ): The process and equipment run at full scale to confirm they consistently meet quality standards and product specifications.

-PPQ is essential for both regulatory approval and ensuring the validated process can transition to commercial production.
+PPQ is essential for both regulatory requirements and for ensuring the validated process can transition to robust commercial manufacturing.

-Process validation is generally divided into three key stages, as outlined by the FDA and global regulatory bodies:
+Process validation is generally divided into three key stages (as per FDA process validation guidance and global regulatory bodies):

 Stage 1: Process Design